Santa Fe Regional Airport: American Eagle

 American Eagle Airlines operating under the American Eagle brand was changed to Envoy Air in 2014.
 Service was soon supplemented by ExpressJet Airlines and by SkyWest Airlines, both operating as American Eagle and both operating Canadair CRJ-200 and CRJ-700 regional jets.
-Service to Los Angeles ended on September 8, 2015 and new westbound service to Phoenix began on December 15, 2016 with one daily flight.
+Service to Los Angeles, CA (LAX) ended on September 8, 2015 and new westbound service to Phoenix, AZ (PHX) began on December 15, 2016 with one daily flight.
 With the new Phoenix flight and an upgrade of aircraft type on the DFW flights to the CRJ-700, the year 2017 saw a 41 percent increase in passenger traffic at SAF.
 A second daily flight to Phoenix was added in May, 2019 utilizing a Canadair CRJ-900 regional jet operated by Mesa Airlines.
 This aircraft, seating up to 79 passengers, is the largest to serve Santa Fe.
 In March, 2020, two of the DFW flights were upgraded to CRJ-900's and by summer of 2020, plans called for five daily flights to DFW, three of which would utilize the CRJ-900 and two on the 76-seat Embraer 175.
-Service to Los Angeles was also planned to resume with one flight on Saturdays only.
+Service to Los Angeles (LAX) was also planned to resume with one flight on Saturdays only.
 All of these plans came to a halt in mid-March 2020 with the outbreak of the COVID-19 virus.
 Instead, service was scaled back to three daily flights to DFW only using CRJ-700 aircraft.
 The Phoenix flights were discontinued by the end of June, 2020 and resumed in June, 2021 along with up to four daily flights to DFW.
-A Saturday only flight to Los Angeles was also operated during the summer of 2021.
+A Saturday only flight to Los Angeles was also operated during the summer of 2021 and a nonstop flight to Austin, TX (AUS) was flown on Saturdays only from October 6 through November 4, 2023.
 In January, 2023, the two Phoenix flights began operating with the larger CRJ-900 and Embraer 175 regional jets and during February, 2023, two of the three DFW flights as well as both PHX flights operated with Embraer 175's.
-However, by March, 2023, most American Eagle flights were scalled back to CRJ-700's.
+However, by March, 2023, most American Eagle flights were scaled back to CRJ-700's.
+Service to Phoenix now fluctuates between one and two daily flights.
+A fifth daily nonstop flight to DFW was added in May, 2024 and a sixth daily nonstop operated during September and October of 2024.
+Service is now scalled back to four daily flights to DFW for the winter months and increases to six during the summer.
+A new daily flight to Los Angeles will begin in October, 2025 and a seasonal nonstop flight to Chicago O'Hare Airport will begin with the 2025/2026 holiday season.